How to find Government Grants.

 6) Debt and grants due to education: While we think it is fairly well known that there are many government programs to help the poor and disadvantage pay for education expenses, most of these involve the student taking out a loan.
 However there are also numerous private assistance programs, scholarships and grants to help the country and economy find the next "leader and doctors" of tomorrow.

 To find government grant programs, if you just go to your college financial adviser they may be the best source of information.
 This is how many students get help from the government, and that may be the best advice we can give.
 However, to find lucrative private grants and financial aid you may need to research through the internet or a local library.
-Or click here college scholarships.
+Or read more on college scholarships.

 7) Government grants for dependent expenses, including child care: While most families daycare expenses and annual bills are deducted from your income taxes paid every year, some low income families may be eligible for additional assistance.
 Most states offer vouchers or subsidies that can help pay for child care costs.

 You need to look for additional information at your local social service office, Economic Development Center or family services for more information on grants or other funds that may help.
 They can provide information on subsidies for child care and other ways to get help with buying school supplies, adoption, or other necessities.
 The programs are available at the state level, and find how to apply for free government child care assistance.

 8) Grants to help pay debt due to daily living expenses: You usually see "Eight hundred dollars a month for the rest of your life to pay off any debts and bills" as a common line.
 If a government grant or assistance program states this, they are usually talking about a disability check or social security.
 This is a resource that was created to help families and people that are disabled and that not able to earn more than $800 a month.
 So these offers tend to be very questionable.